From hail to flooding, comprehensive car insurance coverage protects against natural disaster damage.

 Regardless of the amount of damage your vehicle sustains, comprehensive coverage will repay your losses after a hail storm.
 Depending on the nature of your car ownership, whether or not you need to file a claim for the damage may already be decided for you.

-If you’re unsure if you should file a claim, consult our guide to car insurance after a hail storm.
+If you’re unsure if you should file a claim, read more about car insurance after a hail storm.

 "Acts of God" refer to damages caused by circumstances of the control of the driver.
 In addition to natural disasters, this includes: